 In addition to an increased risk of side effects, tramadol addiction can lead to other physical and mental health hazards.

 Detox And Withdrawal

-If a person has been taking high doses of the drug, they are likely already dependent on the substance.
-This means they will need continuous doses of tramadol in order to avoid withdrawal symptoms.
+If a person has been taking high doses of the drug, they are likely already dependent on it.
+This means they will need continuous doses of tramadol to avoid withdrawal symptoms.

 If a person uses alcohol or other prescription drugs with tramadol, they are at a severe risk for overdose.
 Opioids slow down the central nervous system, including a person’s breathing.
-When a person takes too much tramadol, their heart rate and breathing pattern can decrease.
+When people take too much tramadol, their heart rate and breathing pattern can decrease.
 Slowed or stopped breathing is the number one cause of fatal overdose.

-Other signs of tramadol overdose include a bluish tint to the lips and skin, muscle weakness, and unconsciousness.
+Other tramadol overdose signs include a bluish tint to the lips and skin, muscle weakness, and unconsciousness.
 If you see a person displaying these symptoms, call 911 immediately — and try to keep them awake until help arrives.

 It can be overwhelming to realize that you or someone you love is battling tramadol addiction.
-Because opioids are often prescribed by physicians, it’s easy to lose sight of proper usage.
-Unfortunately, this leads many people to abuse the drug and end up in the cycle of addiction.
+Because physicians often prescribe opioids, it’s easy to lose sight of proper usage.
+Unfortunately, this leads many people to use the drug and end up in a cycle of addiction.

 Some people who recognize their dependence may attempt to quit tramadol “cold turkey.”
 This can result in a painful withdrawal period that can be difficult to manage.
-Vertava Health provide medical detox as part of our inpatient treatment programs.
-Here, patients are provided with the support they need to successfully detox from opioids and begin their recovery journey.
+Vertava Health provides medical detox as part of our inpatient treatment programs.
+Here, patients are provided with the support they need to detox from opioids and begin their recovery journey successfully.